hamman/aws-cred/README.md

 You can also specify an environment to load different files.
 This is useful if you want to maintain different keys for production, development, staging, etc:

-	//this sets the environment do "donkey" and loads /etc/aws.donkey.conf awscred = new AWSCred({"env": "donkey"});
+	//this sets the environment to "donkey" and loads /etc/aws.donkey.conf awscred = new AWSCred({"env": "donkey"});

 And you can manually set the path, in which case it ignores the environment: